mozzarellaV8/agora-marketplace/poisson.md

 ![](plots/poisson/poisson-distributions-01.jpeg)

-It does appear that as lambda grows larger, the distribution approaches normal with mean at lambda.
+It does appear that as `lambda` grows larger, the distribution approaches normal with mean at `lambda`.

 # How much is there?